igirb/portfolio/README.md

 👉 **Animated Projects and Testimonials**: Presents projects and client testimonials with captivating animations via Framer Motion.

-👉 **Contact Section with 3D Earth Model**: Incorporates a 3D Earth model and email functionality using EmailJS.
+👉 **Contact Section with 3D Earth Model**: Incorporates a 3D Earth model.

 👉 **3D Star Background**: Creates a stunning starry background with progressively generated stars using Three.js.

 👉 **Consistent Animations**: Delivers smooth and cohesive animations across the website using Framer Motion.

 👉 **Responsive Design**: Guarantees optimal display and functionality on all devices.

+👉 **Automated Deployment with Docker**: Utilizes Docker for seamless deployment and GitHub Actions for CI/CD automation.

 And many more features, including robust code architecture and reusability.